 Open Access Computer Lab FAQsShow All Answers | Hide All Answers

 In order to use the lab facilities, you must login to the workstations with your e-mail username and password.
-There are instructions on the workstation login screens that will help.

 You may save files to any external media (flash drives, writable CDs, floppy disks).
 You may also save to the desktop and to My Documents.
 These storage areas are actually redirected to a protected network server so that all of your files you save here are confidential and can be viewed only by you when you login to the computer labs.
 You can store up to 500 MB of data in the desktop and My Documents folders.